Spectral Dynamic Causal Modelling of Resting-State fMRI: Relating Effective Brain Connectivity in the Default Mode Network to Genetics: Resting-State Effective Brain Connectivity by Genetics

-We apply the same approaches to the networks estimated using spectral DCM for the network of 8 regions listed in Table 1.
-In this case the models are applied to $64 \times 100 =6400$ possible combinations of network edge and SNP, and an FDR correction is applied to adjust the p-value for multiplicity.
-For DMN8, LME does not identify any edge-SNP combinations with FDR adjusted p-value $\le$ 0.1.
-In contrast, FSR may be more powerful as it incorporates the information on time-ordering (on the time scale of fMRI scans) and the corresponding results are presented in Table 5.
-Examining Table 5, the difference in the results we see in moving from DMN4 to DMN8 can be explained by the heavy involvement of the right hippocampus (RH) and right inferior temporal (RIT) region which are nodes in DMN8 but not in DMN4.
-These regions are involved in seven of the ten results reported in Table 5.
+We apply the same approaches to the networks estimated using spectral DCM for the network of 6 regions listed in Table 1.
+In this case the models are applied to $36 \times 100 =3600$ possible combinations of network edge and SNP, and a p-value, B-p-value and and FDR corrected q-value is obtained to adjust the p-value for multiplicity.

-FSR suggests potential associations between the connections from the left intraparietal cortex to the right inferior temporal cortex and SNP kgp7160266 from chromosome 12 (FDR adjusted p-value = 0.038); the connection from the left intraparietal cortex to the right intraparietal cortex and SNP rs7190071 from chromosome 16 (FDR adjusted p-value = 0.040), the connection from the right hippocampus to the posterior cingulate cortex and SNP kgp10652659 from chromosome 11 (FDR adjusted p-value = 0.050) and the connection from the right hippocampus to right intraparietal cortex and SNP rs7617199 from chromosome 3 (FDR adjusted p-value = 0.050).